Minolta Rangefinder Cameras

 - The standard of the slide projector provided by the Japanese Ministry of Education was 24 x 32 mm."

-The 24mm x 32mm image size was used by the Minolta-35 Model A and Model B. With the Model C, image size was slightly increased to 24mm x 33mm and finally with the Models D, E, and F to 24mm x 34mm.
-Reference books, such as the excellent Leica Copies by Hans P. Rajner 5 state that the Minolta-35 Model E has an image size of "24x34mm" 5 However, Minolta literature packed with the Model E states that the image size was 24mm x 34.5mm.
-Interesting, and I am supposing that that was the image size for the the Models F, also.
+The 24mm x 32mm image size was used by the Minolta-35 Model A and Model B. With the Model C, image size was slightly increased to 24mm x 33mm in later Models D was increased to 24mm x 34mm.
+The Minolta-35 Model E, Model F, and Minolta Model II produced a 24mm x 34.5mm negative on 35mm film.
+Reference books, such as the excellent Leica Copies by Hans P. Rajner 5 state that the Minolta-35 Model E has an image size of "24x34mm" 5 However, Minolta literature packed with the Model E states that the image size was 24mm x 34.5mm, confirmed by my measurements.

-It was with the Minolta-35 Model II of 1953 that Minolta adopted the 24mm x 36mm image size.
+It was with the Minolta-35 Model IIB of 1958 that Minolta first adopted the 24mm x 36mm image size.
 5

 Nikon with the Nikon M of 1950 had increased negative size to 24mm x 34mm and continued in the 1951 Nikon S. The Nikon S2 of 1954 made its final increase to 24mm x 36mm.
 16